emdailey/spot/doc/manual/targetlist.rst

 .. note::  In order to load this format you need to have installed the
            optional "oscript" package:
            (pip install git+https://github.com/naojsoft/oscript).

+.. note::  Sometimes an OPE file will have hidden targets.
+To add those
+           targets to the target list, select "List unreferenced targets" from the "Settings" drop down menu.

 =================
 Table information